iva2k/svelte-blank-20221125/CREATING.md

 1. Plugins to use native functionality on various platforms
 2. Build apps for mobile platforms - iOS, Android

-Use of native functionality (like Camera, GPS, etc.) can be very handy for some apps.
+Use of Capacitor \#1 native functionality (like Camera, GPS, etc.) can be very handy for some apps.

-Since Tauri has no iOS/Andoid support (it's in development), we can use Capacitor to bridge that gap.
+Since Tauri has no iOS/Android build support (it's in development), we can use Capacitor \#2 to bridge that gap.
+Once Tauri implements iOS/Android build support, we can revisit \#2, and keep Capacitor just for \#1.

-We will target QR code scanning as a very usefull feature for #1.
+We will target QR code scanning as a very usefull feature for \#1.

 #### Setup